Frequently Asked Questions

 Who can participate in the event?

-• Teams of 3-10 students currently enrolled in grades 6 through 12.
+• Teams of 3-10 students currently enrolled in grades 6 through 12 (regardless of age).

 • The application for a team must come from a single school or a single U.S. incorporated non-profit youth organization (excluding the National Association of Rocketry, Tripoli Rocketry Association, or any other rocket club or organization).